Faculty Senate Bylaws

 4. The Appellant will leave the meeting and the Administrative Committee will consider two options: A. No change to the original decision; or, B. Sustain appeal and come to an alternate decision based on the committee's deliberation.
 The Administrative Committee will vote on the matter.
 An affirmative vote by an absolute majority of the committee is required to sustain the appeal.

 5. A brief report is shared at the next Faculty Senate meeting by the Chair of the Faculty Affairs Committee.
 There is no further discussion on the matter at the Senate meeting.

-A. An Administrative Committee will be composed of the chairpersons of all standing Senate committees and of permanent Senate Committees.
-The Provost of UAF shall be an ex-officio, non-voting member.
+A. An Administrative Committee is composed of the chairpersons of all standing Senate committees and of permanent Senate Committees.
+The Provost of UAF is an ex-officio, non-voting member.
 Specific duties of the Administrative Committee in its obligation to fully prepare the agenda and materials for efficient operation of the Senate are: